Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/using-the-shy-soft-hyphen-in-html.md

   - html
 ---

 The other day I created a cool example using the [`<wbr>` HTML tag](https://daily-dev-tips.com/posts/what-is-the-wbr-html-tag-and-why-do-i-need-it/).
-And although its a very cool tag on it's own, there might be a better solution:
+And although its a very cool tag on its own, there might be a better solution:

 We can use `&shy`.
 It is a **soft hyphen** in HTML.

-It means that it will add a `-` if the word is too long.
+It means it will add a `-` if the word is too long.
 Else it will just render the word as is.

 I'll be using my `<wbr>` demo to add the soft hyphen as an option.